 Brevard College (Brevard, NC): Brevard College is a small liberal arts college offering distinctive undergraduate degrees.
 Students enjoy outstanding opportunities through partnerships with organizations like the Pisgah Forest Institute and the Library of Congress’ Adventures of the American Mind.
 Their fine arts and music communities provide a remarkable range of cultural experiences.
 Founded in 1853, it is the oldest college or university in the mountains of North Carolina.
 This four-year private, coeducational, comprehensive liberal arts college has 700 students and is affiliated with the Western North Carolina Conference of The United Methodist Church.
 Go to the Brevard College website.

-Montreat College (Montreat, NC): Montreat College is a private, four year, liberal arts Christian college with four campuses located in Black Mountain, North Carolina, Asheville, North Carolina, Charlotte, North Carolina and its primary campus in Montreat, North Carolina.
+Montreat College (Montreat, NC): Montreat College is a private, four year, liberal arts Christian college with four campuses located in Black Mountain, Asheville, Charlotte, and its primary campus in Montreat.
 The college offers on-campus traditional four-year degrees, an adult studies program, and courses in team and professional development.
 Montreat's traditional program student body consists of around 450 undergraduate students, with a beautiful campus built in the early 20th century primarily out of mica-laden mountain stone.
 Go to the Montreat College website.

 Black Mountain College (Closed) Founded in 1933, Black Mountain College was a new kind of college in the United States in which the study of art was seen to be central to a liberal arts education, and in which John Dewey's principles of education played a major role.
 The school attracted students and faculty many of whom were or went on to become influential.
 Although notable even during its short life, the school closed after only twenty-four years in 1957.
 Today, there is a Black Mountain Arts Center in downtown Asheville with exhibitions.